tony-cook/tony-cook/README.md

 I'm Tony, a recent graduate from Mission Ready HQ and an aspiring software developer.
 I'm interested in learning more about AI, machine learning, data analytics and the beyond.

-Since only 2021 I've been living and breathing programming.
+Since 2021 I've been living and breathing programming.
 I've had the chance to immerse myself in many different works and projects, helping to make this world a better place through design & code 🌟 💖